alibaba/arthas/README.md

 #### Windows

-1. Click [here](http://search.maven.org/classic/#search%7Cga%7C1%7Cg%3A%22com.taobao.arthas%22%20AND%20a%3A%22arthas-packaging%22) to Download the latest binary releases.
+1. Click [here](http://search.maven.org/classic/#search%7Cga%7C1%7Cg%3A%22com.taobao.arthas%22%20AND%20a%3A%22arthas-packaging%22) to download the latest binary releases.
 2. Unzip the file.
 3. Go to the bin directory
-4. run the following command `as.bat $PID`
+4. Run the following command `as.bat $PID`

 ### Documentation